JIaconisGCU/CST-339_Group-5/# CST-339 CLC Project – Milestone 3.md

 - Chose Thymeleaf Layout Dialect instead of copy/paste headers/footers → promotes reuse and maintainability.
 - Implemented one **global navbar** with links to Home, Login, Register (to be adapted for authentication in later milestones).
 - Chose Bootstrap’s grid system for responsiveness instead of custom CSS.
 - Deleted `LoginRegisterController.java` to avoid duplicate mappings and errors, ensuring controllers map uniquely.
+- **Milestone 3 Update**
+     - Created a dedicated `app.cs` to centralize color scheme, button styles, navbar, and footer.

 ---